peaBerberian/wasp-hls/README.md

 Media demuxing/decoding, MSE API and buffer handling:

-- [x] Transmux mpeg-ts (thanks to mux.js for now)
+- [x] Transmux mpeg-ts (thanks to mux.js on the worker for now)
-- [x] End of stream support (as in: actually end when playback reached the end!)
+- [x] End of stream support (as in: actually end when playback reaches the end!)
-- [x] Multiple simultaneous type of buffers support (for now only audio and video)
+- [x] Multiple simultaneous type of buffers support (for now only audio and video, through MSE `SourceBuffer`s)
+- [x] Lazy buffer memory management: Don't manually remove old buffers' media data if the browser thinks it's fine.
+Many players clean it up progressively as it also simplifies the logic (e.g. browser GC detection might become unneeded) but I like the idea of keeping it to e.g. allow seek-back without rebuffering if the current device allows it.
+- [ ] Detect browser Garbage Collection of segments and re-load GCed segment if they are needed again.
 - [ ] Discontinuity handling.
       _Priority: average_
 - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low